What is breast cancer?

 Be physically active

-Being physically active can help you maintain a healthy weight, reduce your risk of a number of serious diseases, including breast and colorectal cancer, heart disease and diabetes, help to relieve stress and improve mood.
+Being physically active can help you stay healthy and reduce your risk of a number of serious diseases, including breast and colorectal cancer, heart disease and diabetes, help to relieve stress and improve mood.
 Health Canada recommends that adults 18 to 64 years of age be moderately to vigorously active for at least 2.5 hours (150 minutes) a week.

 Tips

-- Try to develop a menu of different activities you enjoy and that build different types of fitness.
-For example, brisk walking, resistance training and yoga can help to build aerobic capacity, muscular strength and endurance, and flexibility.
+- Try to develop a menu of different activities you enjoy that also help to build aerobic capacity, muscular strength and endurance, and flexibility.
+For example:

-- Whenever possible, walk or bike to work, to go shopping, or when moving about your neighbourhood.
+- Whenever possible, walk or bike to work, to go shopping, or when moving around your neighbourhood.

 - If you dislike exercising alone, involve your partner or family, join a team, find a walking buddy, or take part in sports or recreational activities.
 Check out your local municipal recreation centre or YMCA/YWCA for classes and groups.